Are you looking for a wolf-like dog that is strong, intimidating, yet loyal to its family and extremely protective?

-Another thing you should definitely be aware of, is that the this breed’s loyalty lays in the closeness to the family, and that includes physical closeness as well.
+Another thing you should be aware of is that this breed’s loyalty lays in the closeness to the family, and that includes physical closeness as well.

 If you don’t allow him to enter the house and leave him in the yard, they will get offended and not develop the loyalty levels they are famous for.
 In fact, they can become aggressive if they are not with the family nearly all the time.

 The best diet for an Akita includes fresh food and no preservatives.
 They will develop great if you include meat and fish in their diet.